Best Online Degrees in: Exercise and Sports

 A few of the many career paths for students with a background in exercise and sports science include exercise specialists, fitness and wellness coordinators, strength and conditioning specialists and coaches, and sport performance researchers (for those who pursue graduate study).
 Other jobs include recreation workers, such as camp directors, camp counselors, and people who direct activities at health clubs, parks, and on cruise ships; and fitness workers, which include aerobics instructors and related fields, according to the U.S. Bureau of Labor Statistics (BLS).
 With the appropriate educational background and state licensure, some go on to become physical education teachers at K-12 schools.

 Many, however, become fitness trainers and instructors.
-The median yearly salary for fitness trainers and instructors as of May 2010 was $31,090, the BLS notes.
-Fitness trainers typically must have a minimum of a high school diploma to enter the field, but an increasing number of employers are requiring college education, such as an associate degree or bachelor’s degree in a relevant area like exercise science, kinesiology, or physical education, according to the BLS.
+The median yearly salary for fitness trainers and instructors is $31,090, the BLS notes.
+Fitness trainers typically must have a minimum of a high school diploma to enter the field, but an increasing number of employers are requiring college education, such as an associate degree or bachelor's degree in a relevant area like exercise science, kinesiology, or physical education, according to the BLS.
 In addition, employers prefer to hire people who are certified personal trainers and also certified in CPR, the BLS notes.
 Salaries vary depending on where you live, the size of your employer or client base, and other factors.